storecast/django-oraclepool/README.txt

 Using the standard Oracle connection for the rest of the database classes, ie. operations, client and introspection.

-Tested with django 1.1.0 to 1.2.3 python 2.5 and 2.6 deals with the differences to settings handling, etc.
+Tested with django 1.1 to 1.4

 Extra features
 --------------